Dilemmas and Dangers in AI

 Weekly structure

-• Weekly check-in and discussion with an advisor and 3-5 peers; develop your critical thinking in conversation with intelligent, interesting, like-minded teens.
+Weekly discussion with a Leaf facilitator and small-group breakouts to develop your critical thinking in conversation with intelligent, interesting, like-minded teens.

 We’ll do our best to find a slot that works around your other commitments!

-• Meet professionals working at the forefront of tackling existential risks from artificial intelligence.
+Meet professionals working at the forefront of tackling existential risks from artificial intelligence.

-• Share your own knowledge plus join sessions run by Fellows and alumni!
+Share your own knowledge plus join sessions run by Fellows and alumni!
 Meet inspiring peers with shared interests; collaborate on projects; discover exciting new ideas.

-• Discord channel, paired 1:1s, and opportunities to get to know peers with different backgrounds but shared passions.
+Discord channel, paired 1:1s, and opportunities to get to know peers with different backgrounds but shared passions.

 Leaf is supported by a wide range of experts, facilitators, and alumni to help support the growth of our Fellows.